themarcusaurelius/Windows-Monitoring/README.md

 2. Open the extracted folder and double click on the `localInstall.exe`.

-3. When prompted, enter the credentials provided when you created your stack.
+3. When prompted, enter the credentials provided when you created your stack and click OK.

 <p align="center">
     <img src="https://giant.gfycat.com/RewardingLikableGermanpinscher.gif">
 </p>

+> This will automatically install `Metricbeat`, `Winlgbeat`, and `Auditbeat`.

+4. When prompted again, choose the folder you would like to monitor for file changes.